Resources for businesses who wish to sell their products or services to the University of Wisconsin-Madison.

 Know UW-Madison purchasing procedure

-- Purchases under $5,000 are typically placed by people from the various campus departments as a best judgment transaction (not visible on Vendornet).
+- Purchases under $5,000 are typically placed by people from the various campus departments as a best judgment transaction (not visible on VendorNet).

-- Purchases of $5,000 – $50,000 require three quotes (not visible on Vendornet)
+- Purchases of $5,000 – $50,000 require three quotes (not visible on VendorNet)

-- Purchases of $50,000 and more require official sealed bidding (which you would see and receive notice of via being registered for Vendornet).
+- Purchases of $50,000 and more require official sealed bidding (which you would see and receive notice of via being registered for VendorNet).

 Consider becoming a Wisconsin certified Minority Business Enterprise